winjs-dev/winjs-docs/src/en/config/config.md

 - **Default**: `{}`
 - **bundler**: `webpack`

-Configure the behavior of CSS modules, see [css-loader > modules](https://github.com/webpack-contrib/css-loader#modules) for details.
+Configure the behavior of CSS modules, see [css-loader &gt; modules](https://github.com/webpack-contrib/css-loader#modules) for details.

 For example: